Omar-p/learning-notes/aws/aws.md

     access to a service.

 - "Public Internet Zone" where Internet services lay[gmail, online game..]
-  "AWS PRIVATE zone" are called Vitual Private Clouds or VPCs, there are isolated.
+  "AWS PRIVATE zone" are called Virtual Private Clouds or VPCs, there are isolated.
   VPCs can't communicate with each other unless u allow it. and nothing from the internet can reach these private networks unless u configure it. service can be placed into these private zones such as EC2 instances and just like the home private network it